justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-information/product-images/README.md

 # Product Images

-Using Product Images helps to ensure that customers know what they are buying and increases the likelihood of a sale.
+Using product images helps to ensure that customers know what they are buying and increases the likelihood of a sale.
 Store administrators can upload images for each product variant (different SKUs).

 This article documents how to add images to a product.